raedahgroup/godcr-old/CONTRIBUTING.md

 You are strongly advised to submit a new issue when you plan to perform work and submit a pull request (PR).
 See [When to Submit a Pull Request](#when-to-submit-a-pull-request) below.

 A related matter of GitHub etiquette is when and how to post comments on Issues or PRs.
-Instead of simply posting "mee to! plus one", you can use the emoji responses to give a +1 or thumbs up.
+Instead of simply posting "mee too! plus one", you can use the emoji responses to give a +1 or thumbs up.
 Feel free to comment if you have more to add to the conversation.

 ### When to Submit a Pull Request